 At least 40% of food in the US is wasted (NRDC).
-In Massachusetts, more than a million tons of food waste was disposed of in the trash in 2016, representing a quarter of the waste stream (MassDEP).
+According to the MA Department of Environmental Protection, food waste and other organic material make up approximately 21 percent of the total waste stream in the state, equaling 950 thousand tons a year in Massachusetts in 2019.
 At the same time, more than 650,000 Massachusetts residents are food insecure, making the disposal of edible food a missed opportunity to better synthesize and strengthen multiple sectors of the food system (Feeding America).
 Food waste poses an environmental hazard as well, as discarded organic materials in landfills create methane, a greenhouse gas which contributes to climate change.
 And landfilling or incinerating food waste is expensive for municipalities and has public health and environmental impacts.

 The Collaborative facilitates a network of organizations that are helping to reduce wasted food in Massachusetts, including food rescue organizations, gleaning organizations, composting organizations and farms, and environmental groups.
 This network shares information and builds relationships across the sector.
 The Collaborative works to engage around proposed state legislation and regulatory changes that could impact food waste and supports organizations in advocating for changes that would positively impact their work.